Staff

 Laura Burke

-Laura Burke works in the Environmental Assessment Division.
+Laura Burke works in the Infrastructure Practice Area.
 Laura earned her BA (Hon) degree in archaeological anthropology from the University of Toronto and her certificate in geographical information systems (GIS) from George Brown College.
 She holds an Applied Research archaeological license from the province of Ontario.
 She has experience in archaeological fieldwork, artifact analysis, archival research, and report writing.

 Becca Clark

-Becca Clark works in the Cultural Heritage Division.
+Becca Clark works in the Cultural Heritage Practice Area.
 Becca earned her BA (Hons) in English and Archaeology from the University of Toronto and an Advanced Diploma in Museum Studies from Algonquin College.
 Becca has three years’ experience in the Ontario Cultural Heritage sector.

 Aaron Clemens